sdai654416/Joint-GAN/README.md

 - `fake_sentences.txt`: generated sentences from noise
 - `gen_fake_images.jpg`: conditionally generated images based on `fake_sentences.txt`

-The very left column of each image file is sample real images.
+Images in the very left column of each file are the sample real images.
 The rest 16 images are paired with the first 16 sentences in the corresponding text file.